How sharp money works

-BetSignal watches how prices move across books and uses closing-line value to separate real edge from noisy model confidence.
+BetSignal watches how prices move across books and uses sharp-book evidence, consensus depth, and closing-line value to separate real market pressure from noisy public action.

-Picks are graded against closing lines so weak markets can be demoted and strong markets can earn more trust over time.
+Signals are tracked against closing lines so weak sources can be demoted and stronger markets can earn more trust over time.

 Closing-line value measures whether a pick beat the final market price.
 Long-term positive CLV is one of the best signs that an edge may be real.